Mathématique: Chapter 36

 Rush nodded, looking up at her.

-“He seems better,” Young murmured.
+“He seems better,” Young said.
 “He’s paying more attention to us than he has in hours.”

 “It’s D-minor right now?”
-Lam asked, still looking at the EEG.
+Lam watched the EEG.

 Rush nodded, then winced.
 “Switch,” he said.
 The monitor broke into a series of jagged, high amplitude waves.